-While I think this is an understandable position, in my estimation it is rather difficult to account for exactly how much a late payment actually ended up costing a business and accordingly how much the business is entitled to keep for itself and how much it must donate to charity.
+While I think this is an understandable position, in my estimation it is rather difficult to account for exactly how much a late payment actually ends up costing a business and accordingly how much the business is entitled to keep for itself and how much it must donate to charity.

 So this solution seems rather impractical for businesses to implement.

 Others have attempted to limit the amount that can be charged as a penalty.
 Saying for instance that a penalty on a delinquent payment can only be $40 but not more.
 Still, others have attempted to limit the number of times a penalty can be assessed for instance saying it can only be assessed once a month but not more.

 To me, these attempts at assigning a dollar amount to the permitted penalty or limiting its frequency to a certain number of times seem rather arbitrary and may cause more harm than good.

 Although I agree that the size and frequency of a penalty should be limited to only what it takes to motivate customer compliance with their agreement, I think the party most able to determine how much an effective penalty needs to be for and how often it should be charged is the party that is trying to collect what is legitimately owed to them, as long as this adheres to their agreement with the customer.

 Therefore, in my opinion, distinguishing between a penalty used to enforce compliance and charging a fee for the use of money (which is interest-bearing debt or riba) is one of those cases where the “I know it when I see it” approach can be used.